How to Organize Pokémon Cards in a Binder

 Due to the design nature of Pokémon cards, they can actually be organized in a variety of ways.
-For collectors, it is best to organize by set number, but organizing by rarity or type has its benefits too.
+For collectors, it is most common to organize by set number, but organizing by rarity or type has its benefits too.
 By the end of this guide, you will know exactly how to organize your cards.

 What You’ll Need to Get Started